SLUR-m-Py/SLURPY/README.md

   --extend-size bp      Size (in bp) to extend (5' to 3') read position for peak analysis in MACS3 (exmale 150 bp).
 Only used when --nomodel is passed.
 Default: 150
   --macs-mode BEDPE     Mode and file type for peak calling with MACS3.
 Options include BED or BEDPE.
 Default: BEDPE -c ./path/to/control.bam [./path/to/control.bam ...], --controls ./path/to/control.bam [./path/to/control.bam ...]
-                        Path to control or input bam/bedpe files used in ChIP-seq experiments.
+                        Path to control or input files used in ChIP-seq experiments.
+Must be a .bam file or a .bedpe file or processed via SLUR(M)-py.
   --max-gap MAXGAP      Max gap between peaks called in MACS3.
   --max-length MINLEN   Minimum length of peaks called in MACS3.
+  --max-number-chroms MAXNC
+                        Total number of allowed chromosomes to parse and process from fasta file.
+Must be lower than 200 to avoid over submitting jobs to SLURM.
   --rna-seq             Preset mode to run in RNA-seq analysis mode.
   --skipfastp           Flag to skip initial quality control and filtering with fastp (i.e. only split reads).
   --skipdedup           Pass this flag to skip marking and removing duplicates.
 Default behavior is false (conduct duplicate marking).
-  --save-dups           Flag to find and save out duplicate read pairs to file.
-This will increase memory load and runtime.
+  --dont-save-dups      Flag to not save out duplicate read pairs to file.
   --dedovetail          Boolean flag to remove dovetailed paired-end reads (paired reads with overlapping mapped coordiantes) from analsyis (Default: is not to remove these).
   --sam                 Flag to convert output .bedpe file from SLUR(M)-py to .sam format via samtools.
   --bam                 Flag to convert output .bedpe file from SLUR(M)-py to .bam format via samtools.
+  --wgs                 Passing this flag will run SLUR(M)-py in whole-genome sequencing (wgs) mode, parsing paired-end reads as if from wgs experiments.
 ```
 ### For ATAC-seq experiments
 To call the peaks.py script within the slurpy pipeline to analyze an ATAC-seq experiment and save output to .bam format: